cfpb/cfpb-analytics/README.md

 > Analytics support for consumerfinance.gov sites.

-This currently contains one scoped package, `@cfpb/browserslist-config`, contained in the `packages` directory, which contains stats for use in browserlist.
+This contains the following scoped packages in the `packages` directory:

+ - `@cfpb/browserslist-config` - contains stats for use in browserlist.
 See https://github.com/browserslist/browserslist#custom-usage-data.

+ - `@cfpb/cfpb-analytics` - contains a data layer utility for interacting with Google Analytics.

 ## License